keelan-krinsky/University-Notes.-/Notes/CHEM 2003/Integrated NotesRef.md

 >The area under a peak is proportional to the number of protons giving rise to that signal.
 The instrument can integrate peak areas.
 Integral is plotted as steps, the height of the steps are proportional to the number of protons, integration works with protons but fails with most other nuclei. (esp $^{13}C$ )
 >
 >The height signifies the number of protons, this height may not always be exactly identical, this is not an issue and may result from some impurity in the sample. the ration between heights can then be found, the lowest whole number ration will be correct generally (as there must be a whole number and this number cannot exceed )
+>
+>only 2 or three questions on section 2 and section 4.
+>
+>## Aspects of reactivity
+>
+>### Effects of bond polarity.
+>
+>#### Bond breaking.
+>(manual section 18-22)
+>
+>##### Non Polar bonds
+>undergoes homolytic cleavage, reprisente by fish hooke arrows.
+More often than not homolytic cleavage gives rise to radicals. to make a bond each atom donates an electron.givesss rise to free radicals
+>
+>
+>##### Polar bonds.
+>one atom already has aaa dedlta negative bond sso someone takes all the electrons.
+In a heterolytic cleavage the two electrons go onto the side which is more electronegative (already delta negative charged ). heteroytic cleaavage gives rise to the formation of electrophiles and nucleophiles. electron move from the electrophiles to the neutrophiles.
+Electrophiles initiate the reaction.
+Most reactions stem from the
+>
+>
+>ns effect transmitted through a $\sigma$ bond framework of molecules.
+>as electrons spend more time on the electronegative atom this atom gains a delta  negative charge, the other atom in this bond will have a delta positive charge.
+>
+>the effect falls off after about 3 bonds. alkyl groups are electron donating, by induction.The electronic effects are donated transmitted by a sigma bond.
+>
+>alkyl groups are electron donating.
+>
+>Stability of carbocations and carboanions.
+>If a carbon is carrying apositive chrge, additional alkyle groups attatched to this carbon will stabalise it by donating electrons to cangel out this charge. so tertiary carbocations are more stable thatn secondary which are more staable than primary.
+In the case of a carbon anion however the electron releasing effect of the alkyl groups will lead to a destabalising effect. a negative charge can however be stabalised by an electronwithdrawing group. with a free radical stability increases with more alkyle groups,
+>
+>inductive effect, occurs through a sigma structire
+>
+>mesomeric/ resonance effect.
+>works through a $\pi$ bond
+>a $pi$ bond is waeker than a $\sigma$ bond, becuase this bond is weaker is allows ofr resonance with fully charged structures where the more electronegative, atom tkes both electrons in the bond. resonance structure can be donated by dotted lines in which case it is known as a resonance hybrid. elcalisation of charge gives rises to resonance structure.
+>
+>## Conjugated systems .
+>(i.e alternating single and double bonds. ).
+COPY delocalised structure. radicals can be shifted around a structure in much the same way a a double bond. by homolytically breaking adjacent bonds, to from a new bond, and a new radical.

+## Spectrometry

+># Spectrometry
+>
+> ># Mass Spectrometry
+>>
+>>In not a spectroscopy becuase it ddoes not involllve bsorption of electromgnetic raiation. it is usedd to determine the molecular mass of a compound.
+Structural information can also be gained by looking at fragments  formed when high energy molecules break up.
+>>
+>>mass spec allows for measurment by rrent ion, high resoution pectraa allow for distighing between different molecular formulma of similar compounsd.
+Many are desktop size, gass cromotographers are often combined with the sspectrometer.
+>>
+>>Blast molecule with a beeam of high-energy particles (usually electrons).
+>>$\approx 70eV=6700kJ\cdot mol^{-1}$
+>>deflection is dependant on bothe mass charge ration, those difflected insufficiently or too much will not be een the rgestpeaal cp,es from the paA
+>>These dislodegg a valence electron from the molecule, leaving behind a radical cation.
+>>
+>>$M:\rightarrow M^{+}_\cdot +e^-$.
+>>
+>>the molecular ion is only one of the possible fragments, fragmentation patterns are consistent and therefore diagnostic, relating to the strength o bonds in the compound, lone pair or $\sigma$ or $\pi$ bonds caan be disodgen and the parent ion can furthe break down, charged and neutral fragments.
+>>
+>>The istrument decetcs all positive ions and sorts them according to mass charge ratio, usuallt +1 charge in samll moelcules with mlarger chargers on polymers .
+>>
+>>
+>>COPY NOETS of instrument from video.
+>>
+>>the parent will have the same mass as the largest radical mass fragments. (do not use the average molecular mass for low res max spec use the appropriate integer value
+>>C-C bonds are weaker than C-H bonds so cleavage is far more likely to occur at C-C bonds than at C-H bonds.
+>>
+> >### Relative abundance
+>>everything is judged in relation to the largest peak which is given a value of 100\%.
+>>
+>>oulby chraged fragments reulting rom ionition o rgment by chrged prticle i rre in small molecules as thier fragemnts are very unstable.
+>>
+>>each line derrives from a different ion. the pecific iotope compoition i een in the ms spec.isotomes can lead to higher mass fragments such as carbon 13. (he average value cannot be used in this case. )
+>>
+>>n the case of carbon the abunadnce is 1.1% in bromine it is 50\% ($^{79}Br$, $^{81}Br$).
+>>(there will be doulbed peaks for all fragments which contain bromine. ).
+>>
+>>Chlorine, $^{35}Cl$ 75\% $^{37}Cl$ 25\%.
+>>
+>>
+>>

 # Appendix